CMSgov/qpp-measures-data/CONTRIBUTING.md

 ```

 ### Generating measures CSVs
-To export CSVs of the measures data (by category):
+To export CSVs of the measures data (one for each category category):

 ```
 npm run export:measures $YEAR       # generates tmp/$YEAR/[category]-measures.csv